 Empathy is considered a key component of emotional intelligence, a crucial skill to have as a leader.
 After a year like 2020, empathy is also a fundamental emotion that marketers need to show in 2021 to do their jobs effectively.

 This sentiment is echoed loudly in an article by Noah Fenn: “Despite All This Data, Empathy is Still the Greatest Tool in a Marketer’s Toolbox.”
+It inspired a lot of my thoughts over the years and in my post Empathy is a Marketers Greatest Tool Fort Success.

 While we may have more opportunities to connect with customers today (through social media, content channels, and technology), building trust can be more challenging than ever.